tokland/youtube-upload/README.md

 Caveats
 =======

-* The package includes a default ```client_secrets.json``` file, but if you plan to make a heavy use of the script, please [create and use your own OAuth 2.0 file](https://developers.google.com/youtube/registering_an_application).
+* The package includes a default ```client_secrets.json``` file.
+If you plan to make a heavy use of the script, please [create and use your own OAuth 2.0 file](https://developers.google.com/youtube/registering_an_application).

-* If a video does not comply with Youtube size limitations you must split it (using ffmpeg/avconvm, for example).
+* If a video does not comply with Youtube size limitations you must split it (using ffmpeg/avconv, for example).

 More
 ====